idf_component.yml

 The version of the dependency.

-This field is required and could be either a specific version or a version range.
+This field is required and can either be a specific version or a version range.

 Example: